Iuz the Evil

-Iuz the Evil is a sourcebook for the Dungeons & Dragons fantasy role-playing game that describes the realms of the evil demi-god Iuz in the game's World of Greyhawk campaign setting.
+Iuz the Evil is a sourcebook for the Dungeons & Dragons fantasy role-playing game for the game's World of Greyhawk campaign setting.
 The sourcebook bears the code WGR5 and was published by TSR in 1993 for the second edition Advanced Dungeons & Dragons rules.

+Contents

+Iuz the Evil describes the realms of the evil demi-god Iuz.
+Iuz the Evil provides detailed information regarding the Empire of Iuz in the aftermath of the Greyhawk Wars.

+Publication history

-The sourcebook was written by Carl Sargent with cover art by Jeff Easley and interior art by Eric Hotz.
+The 96-page sourcebook was written by Carl Sargent.
+It features cover art by Jeff Easley and interior art by Eric Hotz.
 It was designed to supplement Sargent's From the Ashes boxed set for Greyhawk.

-Iuz the Evil provides detailed information regarding the Empire of Iuz in the aftermath of the Greyhawk Wars.
+Reception

+John Setzer reviewed the module in a 1994 issue of White Wolf.
+He rated the game at 3 of 5 for Complexity, and a 4 for Appearance, Concepts, Playability, and Value.
+He gave it an overall rating of 4.